zzzprojects/docs/dapper-plus.net/pages/documentations/mapping.md

 ---
 Title: Essentials of Mapping & Modeling: A Comprehensive Guide
 MetaDescription: Essentials of Mapping & Modeling: A Comprehensive Guide
-LastMod: 2025-01-16
+LastMod: 2025-03-16
 ---

-# Essentials of Mapping: A Comprehensive Guide
+# Essentials of Mapping /n A Comprehensive Guide

 To customize how your entity is saved, our library needs precise instructions on **WHAT YOU WANT**: